pawekz/SERV-IT-MANAGER/README.md

 ### How to Configure

 1. **Via Admin UI:**
-   - Go to the "Destination" tab in the admin panel.
    - Set the desired server-side path for ticket files in the "Ticket Files Directory Configuration" section.
    - The backend will use this directory for all new uploads and file serving.